Why Pyramid Training Is Massively Overrated

 If you’ve ever picked up a bodybuilding magazine, you’ve probably come across pyramid training workouts before.

-Indeed, they are probably one of the most popular types of workout routines out there – and are what most guys who follow a structured workout plan tend to start with.
+Indeed, they are probably one of the most popular types of workout routines out there – and are what most people who follow a structured workout plan tend to start with.

 However, I am going to let the cat out of the bag here and say that pyramid training is pretty lousy and generally not worth your time.

 And I am saying this as someone who wasted years of precious gym time following pyramid-oriented routines without knowing any better.

 In this article, I am going to explore what pyramid training is, why it isn’t the smart way to work out, and what you should be doing instead.

 The name for this type of training is actually very fitting, since the set and rep structure really does resemble a pyramid.

 Basically, if you follow a pyramid approach to weight training, you start with lighter weight for a greater number of reps for your first set, and then gradually increase weight with each successive set while simultaneously decreasing the number of reps.

 Here is how a typical pyramid training structure might look like for the bench press:

 Set 1: 12 reps x 135 lbs